-The occasion of a child's First Holy Communion is a wonderful opportunity for parents to deepen and reinvigorate their own faith.
+The occasion of a child's first Holy Communion is a wonderful opportunity for parents to deepen and reinvigorate their own faith.
 It can also be a graced moment of renewal for the broader parish community.

 Do This in Memory is a parish-based programme of preparation for First Communion centred in the parish celebration of the Sunday Eucharist and in the home.
 The programme takes place once a month for eight months before First Eucharist and concludes during the parish celebration of the feast of Corpus Christi.

-The Diocesan Pastoral Outreach Centre is happy to help parishes to prepare for First Holy Communion day in a way that will bear lasting fruit, and can advise parishes who are launching the Do This in Memory programme for the first time.
+The Diocesan Pastoral Outreach Centre is happy to help parishes to prepare for first Holy Communion day in a way that will bear lasting fruit, and can advise parishes who are launching the Do This in Memory programme for the first time.
 We can also provide a supplementary programme for parishes that want to offer parents a chance to deepen their understanding of the faith and to integrate it with good parenting skills.
 For more information please contact Rev. Gerard McCarthy at 091 565066 or email email@example.com

 Further information can be obtained from your local parish.

-Diocesan policy is designed to ensure that our celebrations of First Holy Communion are faith-filled celebrations for the child, the family and the wider community.
+Diocesan policy is designed to ensure that our celebrations of first Holy Communion are faith-filled celebrations for the child, the family and the wider community.
 This policy will support parents as they try to live out the solemn promises they made at their child's baptism.
-Each September, the parents of children who wish to make their First Communion will be required to make a formal request to their parish priest in that regard, using a standard enrolment form.
+Each September, the parents of children who wish to make their first Holy Communion will be required to make a formal request to their parish priest in that regard, using a standard enrolment form.
 They will be asked to provide a copy of their child’s baptism certificate.
 Parents will be asked to commit themselves to full participation in the related parish-based faith development programmes as a condition of acceptance.